 Feed Your Brain

-Garbage in, garbage out - and this applies not just with what we read, or watch, or listen to, but also with what we literally feed our brains with.
+They say, garbage in, garbage out.
+And this applies not just with what we read, or watch, or listen to, but also with what we literally feed our brains with.
 As we know by now, it is important to avoid allergens to reduce and get rid of inflammation.
 For optimum brain health, a balanced diet with all the brain nutrients you need should be followed.
 The Gallbladder Diet is a good place to start if you are not sure what you can or cannot eat.

 There are also a number of supplements that you can take to help prevent or manage brain fog.